 The case for sealants is compelling.
 They go beyond merely covering crevices.
 Here’s how sealants could be a game-changer for your dental regimen.

 2. Aftershock of Saving Money: Prevention is often a cost-effective strategy, and sealants are no exception.
-Compared to filling a cavity, a restorative treatment that handles damage already done, sealants are on the frontline, aiming to prevent these issues altogether.
+Unlike fillings that fix damage, sealants prevent cavities from forming.

 3. Future-Proofing Oral Health: Sealants are part of the larger strategy of maintaining oral health.
 Protecting teeth from cavities today contributes to a healthy mouth for years.